Department for the study of modern rationality

 Research is also directed at ‘practical’ philosophy, both in its ethical and political form with special interest to the nature of normativity.
 This, the question of ‘practical Reason’ is inseparable from the question of human identity, be it 'inner', i.e. in relation psychology and subjecthood , or 'outer', i.e. as they concern agency and intersubjectivity.
 Consideration of these issues opens up questions such as those of political and legal legitimacy, the relation between violence and power, between history and convention, between the individual and society and state, etc.

 Barabas is interested in the various ways that value is present in perception, thinking and the will.
 At present she is working on the emergence of the concept of the ethical in Greek philosophy and the consequent re-structuring of the moral protagonist and of the concept of action in terms of the will; lately she has also been working on the role of Reason and justification in the Liberal and Conservative construals of political authority.
-In his work, Matej Cíbik analyses various aspects of "realist" political philosophy, with special focus on the legitimacy of contemporary political societies and emotions, and their role in the public sphere.
-Fořtová is now working on the political thought of J.-J. Rousseau.
-She is preparing the new translation of the most important political works by J.-J Rousseau: The Social Contract, the Discourse on the Origin and the Basis of Inequality among Men and the Constitutional Project for Corsica.
-Chotaš is editing a companion The History of Modern Political Thought, in which he contributed with several entries.
+Hana Fořtová has been working on Rousseau's political thought and is preparing a translation of Rousseau's Treatise on Political Economy (1755) together with an introductory study.
+Jiří Chotaš is editing another volume on the history of political thought.

 Cooperation with foreign partners and guests from abroad